dataArtisans/flink-training-web/web/dataSetAdvanced/handsOn.md

 permalink: /dataSetAdvanced/handsOn.html
 ---

+In this hands-on session you can continue to work on  programming exercises or experiment with Flink's DataSet API features.

-### More exercises
+### Continue working on programming exercises

+Choose one of the remaining DataSet API [programming exercises]({{ site.baseurl }}/exercises) and try to solve it.

-### Play around
+### Play around with features of the DataSet API

+Experiment with the API and use any of following API features:

-- Use POJOs or case classes
+- POJO or case classes data types
-- Use a Combiner
+- A Combiner
-- Use a ReduceFunction
+- A ReduceFunction
-- Use a RichFunction
+- A RichFunction and the RuntimeContext
-- Use a BroadcastSet
+- A BroadcastSet
-- Use an Accumulator
+- An Accumulator

-### Implement your own job